DanPenso/earthquake-data-analysis/README.md

 python -m pip install -r requirements.txt
 ```

-2. Open `earthquake_analysis.ipynb` in Jupyter Lab, Jupyter Notebook, or VS Code and run the cells.
+2. Open `earthquake-analysis.ipynb` in Jupyter Lab, Jupyter Notebook, or VS Code and run the cells.

 Notes:
 - The notebook is written to be tolerant of optional libraries — Plotly, Seaborn and scikit-learn are used when available but the EDA sections run without all of them.